monnoliv/atom-dbg-gdb-ESP32/README.md

-# dbg-gdb package
+# dbg-gdb-ESP32 package

+This package is the the same as the dbg-gdb one but with the bug in file main.coffee removed I use it for ESP32 debugging with OpenOCD but can but used for any remote

+#### It seems that the 31i73/atom-dbg-gdb initial package is no longer maintained

-An interactive GDB debugger for Atom
+An interactive GDB remote debugger for Atom

 ![Debug screenshot](http://i.imgur.com/XcI592U.png)